ztsrxh/ztsrxh.github.io/_pages/home.md

 The RSXD (including RSCD and RSRD) is licensed under the permissive CC BY-NC.
 The datasets are released based on the resources of Tsinghua University, who possesses the complete copy right.

 The RSXD is only open to academic research, not for any commercial use.
 If your works use the dataset, please cite:<br>
+RSCD:
   - T. Zhao, et.al. <a href="https://ieeexplore.ieee.org/abstract/document/10101715">"A Comprehensive Implementation of Road Surface Classification for Vehicle Driving Assistance: Dataset, Models, and Deployment". </a> *IEEE Transactions on Intelligent Transportation Systems*, 2023.<br>
   - T. Zhao, et al. <a href="https://doi.org/10.1016/j.dib.2022.108483"> "A road surface image dataset with detailed annotations for driving assistance applications". </a> *Data in Brief*.<br>

+RSRD:
+  - T. Zhao, et al. <a href="https://arxiv.org/abs/2310.02262"> "RSRD: A Road Surface Reconstruction Dataset and Benchmark for Safe and Comfortable Autonomous Driving". </a> *arXiv:2310.02262*.<br>